brianary/scripts/README.md

 - **[Remove-CachedCredential.ps1](Remove-CachedCredential.ps1)**: Removes a credential from secure storage.
 - **[Remove-LockyFile.ps1](Remove-LockyFile.ps1)**: Removes a file that may be prone to locking.
 - **[Remove-NullValues.ps1](Remove-NullValues.ps1)**: Removes dictionary entries with null vaules.
-- **[Remove-ParameterDefault.ps1](Remove-ParameterDefault.ps1)**: Removes a value that would have been used for a parameter if none was specified, if one existed.
+- :up: **[Remove-ParameterDefault.ps1](Remove-ParameterDefault.ps1)**: Removes a value that would have been used for a parameter if none was specified, if one existed.
 - :up: **[Rename-GitHubLocalBranch.ps1](Rename-GitHubLocalBranch.ps1)**: Rename a git repository branch.
 - **[Rename-Script.ps1](Rename-Script.ps1)**: Renames all instances of a script, and updates any usage of it.
 - **[Repair-ScriptStyle.ps1](Repair-ScriptStyle.ps1)**: Accepts justifications for script analysis rule violations, fixing the rest using Invoke-ScriptAnalysis.